aproano2/pms5003py/README.md

 A copy of the datasheet of the PM2.5 Air Quality Sensor can be found [here](https://cdn-shop.adafruit.com/product-files/3686/plantower-pms5003-manual_v2-3.pdf).

-In addition to the Python 3 packages included in Raspbian Stretch, the `pms500` requires the `pyserial` and `pyyaml` packages.
-To install them, please run:
+To install the `pms5003py` package, clone this repo and run `pip3`:

 ```
+$ cd /path-to-repo/pms5003py
-$ pip3 install -r requirements.txt
+$ pip3 install .
 ```

 To execute the example, simply run: